 This comprehensive estate planning kit helps you protect your family and establish your legacy.
 FREE!Download My Kit

-If you want to make an impact now at Greater Chicago Food Depository and also provide for your family later, consider setting up a charitable lead trust.
-You transfer cash or other assets to a trust that makes payments to Greater Chicago Food Depository for a period of time.
+If you want to make an impact now at the Greater Chicago Food Depository and also provide for your family later, consider setting up a charitable lead trust.
+You transfer cash or other assets to a trust that makes payments to the Greater Chicago Food Depository for a period of time.
 When the term is up, the remaining trust passes to your family or other beneficiaries you select.

 There are two ways that charitable lead trusts make payments to the Food Depository:

 A charitable lead annuity trust pays a fixed amount each year to the Food Depository and is more attractive when interest rates are low.